Top 14 Venture Capital Firms for Real Estate Startups

 Image of Suffolk Technologies - Top VCs in Real Estate

-Suffolk Technologies is a Boston-based venture capital firm that funds companies solving challenges within the built environment.
-They focus on the next generation of startups in construction, real estate, and sustainability.
+Suffolk Technologies is a Boston-based venture capital platform that funds companies addressing challenges in the built environment.
+They focus on the next generation of startups in construction, real estate, and green building.

 • Investment stages: Early Stage Venture, Late Stage Venture

-• Industries of focus: Building Material, Construction, Real Estate, Green Building
+• Industries of focus: Building Material, Construction, Real Estate, Smart Building, Green Building

 • Founded: 2019